 The Hope Heart Institute is governed by a volunteer Board of Directors, which guides the overall strategic direction and approves The Hope's major financial commitments.

 Sara Osborne, Chair

-Sara Osborne is the Public and Government Affairs Director for the Seattle Division of Safeway Inc. The Seattle Division encompasses all of Washington, Idaho, Montana and Alaska.
+Sara Osborne is the Public and Government Affairs Director for the Seattle Division of Safeway Inc. and Albertsons LLC.
+The Seattle Division encompasses all of Washington and Alaska.
 Sara leads the Division’s efforts in corporate fundraising and philanthropy, government relations, public relations and internal communications.
 Sara holds a Bachelor of Arts degree from the University of Washington in Political Science and a Juris Doctorate degree from Howard University.
-She practiced law at corporate law firms and with the Washington State Attorney General before transitioning from practicing real estate law to then becoming a real estate dealmaker and developer for Safeway in the Seattle Division.
-After 7 years developing mixed use projects, she was promoted to her current position.
+She also serves on boards for Seattle Children’s Hospital and Seattle Sports Commission.

 Dolph Conrads, Treasurer

 Dolph Conrad is the VP of Finance for Taco Time NW, a group of 40 corporate restaurants and an additional 36 franchisees originating in the northwest and operating since 1962.
 Before joining Taco Time, he worked for the Port Townsend Paper Corp. & Crown Packaging.

 With an MBA from UW, and a Bachelor's degree from University of Utah in Commercial Recreation, Dolph enjoys working in the hospitality industry and for a company like Taco Time which is a local family institution that cares about healthy menu alternatives and local sourcing of ingredients.
 The wellness lifestyle is important to Dolph and quickly intensified his interest in The Hope Heart Institute.
 Dolph lives with his wife in Renton and is getting used to being an "empty nester" with four children in college.